gocodeup/intro-to-testing-js/README.md

 3. Step 3: Write only enough code to green that newest test.
 No more, no less.
 It's OK if things are hard-coded here.
 4. Step 4: Run all tests.
 We're looking for green tests across the board.
 5. Step 5: Refactor the code.
 [Refactoring](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) means to increase the code quality without changing its observable behavior.
 This is an opportunity to increase readability, increase flexibility, reduce duplication, or make the code more accessible for yourself and other developers moving forward.
-6. Step 6.
-Repeat the process by going back to Step 1 and following the steps to add new tests.
+6. Step 6: Repeat the process by going back to Step 1.
+The repeat step means  following the steps to add new tests.
 7. Overview: This entire TDD workflow is often explained as the repetition of "Red, Green, Refactor".
 This encapsulates the idea of writing a single, small failing test, writing only enough code to green the test, and then to refactor, when possible.

 ## Three Laws of Test Driven Development